baqwas/FtcRobotController/README.md

  * changes to try and flag when Wi-Fi Direct name contains non-printable characters.
  * fix to correct race condition between .run() and .close() in ReadWriteRunnableStandard.
  * updated FTDI driver
- * made ReadWriteRunnableStanard interface public.
+ * made ReadWriteRunnableStandard interface public.
  * fixed off-by-one errors in Command constructor
- * moved specific hardware implmentations into their own package.
+ * moved specific hardware implementations into their own package.
- * moved specific gamepad implemnatations to the hardware library.
+ * moved specific gamepad implementations to the hardware library.
  * changed LICENSE file to new BSD version.
  * fixed race condition when shutting down Modern Robotics USB devices.
  * methods in the ColorSensor classes have been synchronized.